raspberrypilearning/kids-ruby-quiz/ruby quiz.markdown

 alert "Your score is " + score.to_s
 answer = " "
 until answer == "C"
-  alert "Question 3 - What helps reindeer to fly?" alert "A: Burgers.
+  alert "Question 3 - What helps reindeer to fly?\nA: Burgers.
 B: Chicken.
 C: Magic dust" answer = ask "What is your answer?" if answer != "C"
     alert "I'm sorry that's the wrong answer, try again"